giornetta/travellerbot/docs/Character Creation Process.md

 5. **Survival**
     - Roll for survival, if you do not succeed, you have died.
 Start over.
         - With the Referee's approval, you can instead be forced out of your career and roll on the Mishaps Table.
 You do not receive a benefit roll for this term.
+        - If you roll a 6 on the Mishaps table, roll on the Injury Table to determine what injury you will suffer from.
         - If you get injured and end up suffering for an Injury Crisis, you must either pay for medical care at step *12* or die and start over.
     - If you took Anagathic Drugs last term, you have to roll for survival again.
 If you fail you are ejected from the career and must roll on the Mishaps table.
 6. **Commission and Advancement**